amentv/amentv/english/about.md

 # MY PATH

-Dear Brothers and Sisters in Christ, I am brother Jafer a Christian convert.
+Dear Brothers and Sisters in Christ, I am brother Jafar a Christian convert.
 I met the Lord Jesus through a vision He gave me in 1986.
 Jesus saved my life, and He's my Lord and Savior.
 In 2003, the Lord gave me a chance to proclaim the gospel through Christian satellite media.
 The Lord has blessed me with the opportunity to involve more with Christian Arabic TV stations such as Alhayat, ABN, Akarma, TruthTV, and Alfady.
 My voice has been heard in many countries by the grace of God.
 Muslims convert to Christ on live TV as they hear the gospel.
 The Lord has grown a tremendous burden in my heart for Muslims.
 The Lord Jesus is stirring up my heart and spirit to reach more Muslims through Amen TV.